Top 10 Tim Buckley Songs

 # 5 – Dream Letter

-Here we have a song that see’s Buckley at his most sensitive and melancholy.
+Here we have a song that sees Buckley at his most sensitive and melancholy.
 It is taken from Happy Sad.
-The record was a rather grand departure from Buckley’s first two efforts as it saw him go a lot more experimental.
-On this album, Buckley was now the sole lyricist, having stopped working with Larry Becket who co-write many of the lyrics on the first two albums.
+The record was a rather grand departure from Buckley’s first two efforts, as it saw him go a lot more experimental.
+On this album, Buckley was now the sole lyricist, having stopped working with Larry Becket, who co-wrote many of the lyrics on the first two albums.
 This track is particularly morose as it talks about Buckley’s regret about abandoning his wife and son.

 # 4 – Phantasmagoria in Two

-Taken from Buckley’s second record Goodbye and Hello released in 1967, this track sees him embracing psychedelia.
-As far as second records go, this is a great triumph which shows that Buckley was an artist who was going to deliver a lot of fantastic music.
-It has received much acclaim over the years, being widely regarded as a classic of its era.
+Taken from Buckley’s second record, Goodbye and Hello, released in 1967, this track sees him embracing psychedelia.
+As far as second records go, this is a great triumph, which shows that Buckley was an artist who was going to deliver a lot of fantastic music.
+It has received much acclaim over the years and is widely regarded as a classic of its era.

 # 3 – Once I Was

-Also taken from Goodbye and Hello released in 1967, this track is one his most poignant and significant.
-Although he was a man of multiple genres, this track is a prime example of protest folk which he arguably best at despite his more experimental output.
+Also taken from Goodbye and Hello, released in 1967, this track is one of his most poignant and significant.
+Although he worked across multiple genres, this track is a prime example of protest folk, which he arguably does best, despite his more experimental output.
 It was released from the album as a seven-inch single along with “Morning Glory.”

 # 2 – Hong Kong Bar

-This next track is taken from Buckley’s seventh album Greetings From LA which was released in 1972.
+This next track is taken from Buckley’s seventh album, Greetings From LA, which was released in 1972.
 Buckley himself apparently considered this to be his most accessible record.
-Although this may be the case, it did not actually sell as well as his previous records, making it less commercially successful despite being more commercial in its sound.
-This is one of its best tracks, being a very danceable and funky number.
+Although this may be the case, it did not sell as well as his previous records, making it less commercially successful despite its more commercial sound.
+This is one of its best tracks, a very danceable, funky number.

 # 1 – Song To The Siren

 Buckley performed this song on “The Monkees” tv show in 1968.
-However, it was not until two years later in 1970 that he recorded a version that was featured on one of his records.
-It is featured on Starsailor .
+However, it was not until 1970, two years later, that he recorded a version that was featured on one of his records.
+It is featured on Starsailor.
 This song is easily the most accessible cut on the album.
-It is Buckley’s most famous song due to its numerous cover versions, with the most famous being by This Mortal Coil.
+It is Buckley’s most famous song due to numerous cover versions, most notably by This Mortal Coil.

 DMCA.com Protection Status